-The Evergy Environmental Services Department performed an annual review for logged complaints and of the CCR dust control measures in place for Jeffrey Energy Center.
-Evergy found the measures in place were effective, and no changes or corrective measures were necessary during the period of December 1, 2020 to December 1, 2021.
+The Evergy Environmental Services Department performed an annual review of logged complaints and of the CCR dust control measures in place for Jeffrey Energy Center.
+In general, Evergy found the measures in place were effective, and no changes were necessary during the period of December 1, 2021 to December 1, 2022.